Two out of every five workplace hand injuries are from cuts or punctures

 Approximately 8,000 of these injuries required job transfer or restriction in 2012.
 Healing time for these cases was on average 14 lost working days.

-Additionally, the average hand injury claim has now exceeded $6,000, with individual workers’ compensation claims reaching nearly $7,500.
+As we point on our PPE ROI Calculator, the average hand injury claim is now $6,000, with individual workers’ compensation claims reaching nearly $7,500.
 On average a U.S. automotive worker earns $33.00 an hour and the average reported hand injury results in six days off work.

 The cost of one preventable incident far exceeds the cost of an entire hand protection program.